- A01 ~ The Rebirth of the Phoenix

-It’s the first time I sit at the controls in an official haul since I awoke.
-I seize the moment and go through the functions of each instrument, setting and menu of the computer, mentioning them aloud, comparing each them with the theory I’m reading.
+It’s the first time I sit at the controls during an official haul since I awoke.
+I seize the moment and go through the functions of each instrument, setting, and the menu of the computer, mentioning them aloud, comparing each of them with the theory I’m reading.

 “Fufu~” a happy giggle interrupts my self-study reciting protocols and functions.

 A delicate hand rests on my right shoulder and holds on it gently.
 I turn my head… instead of meeting Aia’s happy face, I meet one of her nipples!
 I almost brush over it!